Marketing to Make Your Audience Happier

 The Alternative to Paid Advertising

-The public relations field uses the PESO model, coined by Gini Dietrich in her book Spin Sucks, to differentiate between the different types of media: paid, earned, shared, and owned.
+The public relations field uses the PESO model, coined by Gini Dietrich in her book Spin Sucks, to differentiate among the media types: paid, earned, shared, and owned.
 We’ll focus on earned and shared media.
-If paid advertising makes us unhappy, earned media and promotion, on the other hand, should make us happier.
+If paid advertising makes us unhappy, earned media and promotion should, on the other hand, make us happier.

 Earned Media

 Earned media is the mention of your brand’s product or service in the public domain (i.e., news media, social media, or community interest stories) free of charge.
-A positive, earned mention in public media can generate leads for your business, drive website traffic, establish you or your brand as a thought leader, build trust, and increase the value of your brand.
+A positive, earned mention in public media can generate leads for your business, drive website traffic, establish you or your brand as a thought leader, build trust, and increase your brand's value.

 Shared Media